Taking in a lodger - what you need to think about first

 Any furniture you provide must comply with fire safety regulations.
 So if you have any older furniture, you should check the labels to make sure that it is compliant.

 The gas safety regulations also apply if you take in a lodger.
-This means that gas appliances must be kept in good order and that an annual safety check is carried out by a recognised engineer.
+This means that gas appliances must be checked every year by an engineer who is registered with Gas Safe.

 You also have to ensure that the electrical system and any electrical appliances you supply, such as kettles and toasters, are all safe to use.